10 Essential Mexican Spices for Authentic Cooking

-Introduction to Mex Flavor
+Introduction to Mexican Flavor

 Spice Basics for Beginners

-If you're new to mex flavor, it might seem overwhelming at first.
+If you're new to Mexican flavor, it might seem overwhelming at first.
 But don't worry — it's all about understanding the key players in the game.
 Here are some basic concepts to get you started:

 Understanding these basics will help you build your own recipes and experiment with different combinations.
-It’s also a great way to avoid over-spicing your food — because while mex flavor is bold, it should never be overwhelming.
+It's also a great way to avoid over-spicing your food — because while Mexican flavor is bold, it should never be overwhelming.

 Spice Description Use Cases